 Because these matches are less popular for the common bettor than other contests, there can be some great soccer betting opportunities to win if you’re willing to put in the effort and time to handicap them.
 It’s a beautiful part of “the beautiful game.”

-The Red Stars plan to start competing again in mid-April 2021 with participation in a second annual Challenge Cup tournament.
+The Red Stars will compete April 9 in the second annual Challenge Cup tournament.
 The league has yet to release a full NWSL schedule for that event or the rest of the 2021 season, however.
 When that’s out, IL books will have lines on the match.

 In the last non-pandemic season, the Red Stars played in the NWSL Championship match but fell to the North Carolina Courage.
 The Red Stars also played for the NWSL Challenge Cup title this year, but again lost that match.
 With much of the talent returning and some developing youth, expect them to contend for a title again in 2021.